sunyuejun2017/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 7. On the same page, change the `Logout Url` property to `https://localhost:44322/Account/EndSession`.
 This is the default single sign out URL for this sample.
 7. From the Settings menu, choose **Keys** and add a key - select a key duration of either 1 year or 2 years.
 When you save this page, the key value will be displayed, copy and save the value in a safe location - you will need this key later to configure the project in Visual Studio - this key value will not be displayed again, nor retrievable by any other means, so please record it as soon as it is visible from the Azure Portal.
 8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
 Then, click on  **Select Permissions** and select 'Access TodoListService'.
-9. Still in the Required Permissions panel, press Grant Permissions.
+9. Still in the Required Permissions panel, press **Grant Permissions**.

 ### Step 3:  Configure the sample to use your Azure AD tenant